BingLiu-Lab/scz_cross-scale_abnormalities/README.md

 # scz_cross-scale_abnormalities

-This repository (still being updated) houses the core codes used in the paper "***Neuroimaging and multiomics reveal cross-scale circuit abnormalities in schizophrenia***".
+This repository houses the core codes used in the paper "***Neuroimaging and multiomics reveal cross-scale circuit abnormalities in schizophrenia***".

 ---